Are you a fan of homemade decorations? This Coffee Filter Shamrock is an easy St Patrick’s Day Craft and uses stuff in you already have in your home.

 Truth be told, I don’t usually craft unless I can craft with my kids.
 I have so much fun explaining and describing the craft we are about to tackle.
-I especially enjoy when they add a few twists into the craft and we get to see where our ideas take us.
+And, I especially enjoy when they add a few twists to the craft and we get to see where our ideas take us.
 I tend to leave most crafts open-ended with the expectation that they will tailor it to their own imaginations.

-The holidays are always a good time to come up with “keeper crafts”.
+The holidays are always a good time to come up with “keeper crafts.”
 Crafts we can create together, that can be used as a holiday decoration for years to come.
 I am amazed when my children can recall in such detail the time “we made that!”
 With St. Patrick’s Day just around the corner, I thought it would be nice to add to our sparse bin of “St. Patty’s” decorations.

-Flatten one coffee filter.
+Step 1: Flatten one coffee filter.
 With your index finger, pointer finger and thumb pinch the middle of the coffee filter to create three leaves.

-Take one pipe cleaner and snake it around the leaves.
+Step 2: Take one pipe cleaner and snake it around the leaves.

-Make a whole bunch!
+Step 3: Make a whole bunch!

-Fill your sink with cold water.
+Step 4: Fill your sink with cold water.
 Have the kids pull chairs or step stools to the sink so they can easily swirl their shamrock in the water.
 Have them gently squeeze the excess water from their shamrock.

-Next have them drop 1-2 drops of green food coloring on each leaf.
+Step 5: Next have them drop 1-2 drops of green food coloring on each leaf.
 (Having them do this over the sink will prevent them from staining your kitchen!)

-Allow to dry on a few layers of paper towels.
+Step 6: Allow to dry on a few layers of paper towels.